fwouts/previewjs/README.md

 </div>
 <br />

-Preview.js lets you preview Vue and React components instantly in your IDE.
+Preview.js lets you preview React, Solid and Vue components instantly in your IDE.

 ![Demo](assets/previewjs-overview.gif)